ovindumandith/WebProject_IS1109/README.md

 # Usage

-1.After loggin successfully ypo can perform the functionalities according to your desire.
+1. After loggin successfully ypo can perform the functionalities according to your desire.

-2.Logout from the respectives user views and login back to admin view o see the functionalities of the admin.
+2. Logout from the respectives user views and login back to admin view o see the functionalities of the admin.

 ## License